-> So using Windows command prompt to ping a website and check which IP is returned is a good way to find out where the website is loading from and all you need to know is the IP address for the new server.
+So using Windows command prompt to ping a website and check which IP is returned is a good way to find out where the website is loading from and all you need to know is the IP address for the new server.
 In most cases I would complete the migration process in the following order:

-> Fingers crossed and all should work OK
+Fingers crossed and all should work OK :)

-> Note: In some cases the time it takes for domains fully propagate can be up to 72 hours, but if you use the above process the transition between one server and another should be seamless.
-Also you should experience 0% downtime as the website will continue to operate on the old server during the domain propagation time.
+Note: In some cases, the time it takes for domains fully propagate can be up to 72 hours, but if you use the above process the transition between one server and another should be seamless.
+Also, you should experience 0% downtime as the website will continue to operate on the old server during the domain propagation time.

-> Note: It is best practice not to close down the old server until you have fully tested the website on your new web server.
+Note: It is best practice not to close down the old server until you are fully tested the website on your new web server.
 If you find the website is fully operational on the new server then I would suggest you make a backup immediately so you know you have a good working version in case of any future issues.

 Ping website address in CDM video tutorial created by: DCP Web Designers

 Tips on reducing shopping cart abandonment